nathan-analytics/retail-sales-forecasting/README.md

 ## Data Preparation
 The project began with a cleaned retail orders dataset prepared in a previous analysis.
 For this project, the dataset was validated in Python to confirm date formatting, numeric fields, missing values, duplicates, and overall readiness for time series analysis.

 The transactional data was then aggregated to the monthly level to create a time series dataset containing:
  - total sales
  - total profit
  - 3-month rolling sales trend
  - 3-month rolling profit trend

+Intermediate datasets were exported to support transparency and reproducibility of the analysis pipeline.

 ---

 ## Forecasting Approach
 A forecasting model was built in Python using Prophet.
 Historical monthly sales were reformatted into the required time series structure and used to generate a 6-month sales forecast.

 To support dashboard development, forecast outputs were exported into separate analysis files, including:
  - monthly sales time series data
  - detailed forecast output
-a combined actual vs forecast dataset for Power BI visualization
+ - a combined actual vs forecast dataset for Power BI visualization

 ---

 ## Dashboard Overview

-## Page 1: Sales Forecast & Performance Overview
+### Page 1: Sales Forecast & Performance Overview

 This page highlights:
  - total historical sales
  - projected sales for the next 6 months
  - minimum and maximum expected sales
  - actual vs forecasted sales trend
  - high-level forecast insights

-## Page 2: Sales Trends and Performance Drivers
+### Page 2: Sales Trends and Performance Drivers

 This page highlights:
  - monthly sales trend
  - 3-month rolling sales trend